mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

 [^8]: I hope it is clear that we can use any reconstruction loss $$l$$.
 This is equivalent to using noise distribution $$\propto e^{-c \text{ }l(a,b)}$$

 [^kernel]: This is the same procedure done in kernel density estimation.
 A common method for creating distributions from samples without assigning all probability to seen samples.
-Although we are kind of doing it backwards here.
+Although we are kind of doing it backward here.
 We are creating the distribution using the kernels instead of using kernels to emulate an unknown distribution.